ambiennt/vt-releases/DOCUMENTATION_LITE.md

 #### Allowed Values

-The `Allowed values` field uses set and interval notation:
+The `Allowed values` field uses set, interval, and descriptive notation:

 - `{...}` = a finite set of explicitly allowed values, e.g. `{0, 1, 2}`
 - `[a, b]` = a closed interval; both endpoints are included
 - `(a, b)` = an open interval; both endpoints are excluded
 - `[a, b)` / `(a, b]` = a half-open interval; only one endpoint is included
+- *description* = an open-ended or context-dependent domain that cannot be enumerated, e.g. *any namespaced item identifier*

 #### Server Addresses